In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

 301

 This status code is often referred to as a permanent redirect.
-This means that the server will pass over the old page and the user will be directly transferred to the new page automatically without interruption.
-This is a search engine’s preferred status choice for redirects that are permanent.
+This means that the server will pass over the old page, and the user will be directly transferred to the new page automatically without interruption.
+This is a search engine’s preferred status choice for permanent redirects.

 302

-The 302 is similar to the 301 only that it is considered a temporary redirect.
-The server will find the page, however, it may not send the user through to the new page.
+The 302 is similar to the 301, but it is considered a temporary redirect.
+The server will find the page; however, it may not send the user to the new page.
 This status code is not recommended or effective to inform search engines of a temporary or uncommon situation.

 404